Short Verse, Huge Impact (Philippians 1:21)

 "To live is Christ" means living in light of His glory, in obedience to His Word, and in union with Him.
 That means we must know His Word and what brings Him glory.
 We must be experiencing His grace and gospel on a daily basis.
 But how do we do that?

 God is at work all around us.
-Cultivating an attitude of gratitude helps me see this more.
-Thanking God that I safely merged onto the freeway helps me keep my focus on Him.
-Noticing the small changes in my granddaughter’s heart moving her from selfishness to generosity reminds me of the grace of God in our lives and His faithful answering of prayers.
+Cultivating a grateful attitude helps me to see this more.
+Thanking God that I safely merged onto the freeway helps me to keep my focus on Him.
+Noticing the small changes in my granddaughter’s heart, moving her from selfishness to generosity, reminds me of the grace of God in our lives and His faithful answering of prayers.
 Reminding myself that God is in control of everything when I’m facing seemingly impossible tasks can set my heart to trusting Him despite the circumstances.

-What circumstance are you currently facing about which you need to remind yourself that God is in control?
+What difficult circumstance are you currently facing that would benefit from reminding yourself that God is in control?

-What reminders can you put in place to help keep your focus on Christ? (prayer journal, devotionals or God-centered blogs, reminder notes or memory verse cards in strategic places, asking a friend to help you be accountable…)
+What reminders can you put in place to help keep your focus on Christ?
+(For example, a prayer journal, devotionals or God-centered blogs, reminder notes or memory verse cards in strategic places, asking a friend to help you be accountable)